Classics

 Through the study of classical literature, history, philosophy, art history, and archaeology, students gain an understanding of the culture and ideals of the Greco-Roman world.
 Students who study classics at the undergraduate and graduate level have notable success in acceptance into graduate schools and in the job market.
 By studying the primary languages students engage with the Greeks and Romans in a direct and scholarly manner.

-Through the study of classical literature in the original language and in English translation, and through the study of other areas encompassed by the classics, such as ancient history, philosophy, art history, mythology, and rhetoric, a student gains an understanding of the culture and ideals of the classical world and their influence on the languages and institutions of Western civilization.
+By studying classical literature in the original language and in English translation, as well as other areas encompassed by the classics, such as other areas encompassed by the classics, such as ancient history, philosophy, art history, mythology, and rhetoric, a student gains an understanding of the culture and ideals of the classical world and their influence on the languages and institutions of Western civilization.

 Members of the classics faculty have a broad range of research and teaching specialties and foster close interdisciplinary ties with the faculty of several departments, including anthropology, art history, comparative literature, English, history, and philosophy.